News & Events

 Never Leave Your Child in a Vehicle!

 A South Florida mother was recently charged with Aggravated Manslaughter of a Child after leaving her 11 month old son inside her vehicle for an undetermined amount of time which ultimately led to his death.
-Similar cases have become more common in the United States with 560 in-car heatstroke-related child deaths reported since 1998.
+In 2018, there were 48 child deaths related to being left in a hot car.
 These very preventable tragedies can be greatly reduced if the following recommendations are considered when traveling with a child in your vehicle:

 - Never leave a child alone inside a car, not event for a minute.